-The Company has no income tax expense due to operating losses incurred for the three and nine months ended September 30, 2022 and the period from September 13, 2021 (inception) through September 30, 2021.
+The Company has no income tax expense due to operating losses incurred for the three months ended March 31, 2023 and 2022.
 The Company has provided a full valuation allowance on the net deferred tax asset because management has determined that it is more-likely-than-not that the Company will not earn income sufficient to realize the deferred tax assets during a future period.

 The Company recognizes a tax benefit from an uncertain tax position when it is more likely than not that the position will be sustained upon examination, including resolutions of any related appeals or litigation processes, based on the technical merits.
 Income tax positions must meet a more likely than not recognition threshold to be recognized.
 The Company's practice is to recognize interest and/or penalties related to income tax matters in income tax expense.
-The Company had no accrual for interest and penalties on the Company's balance sheets and has not recognized interest and/or penalties in the statements of operations and comprehensive loss for the nine months ended September 30, 2022.
+The Company had no accrual for interest and penalties on the Company's balance sheets and has not recognized interest and/or penalties in the statements of operations and comprehensive loss for the three months ended March 31, 2023.
 Uncertain tax positions are evaluated based upon the facts and circumstances that exist at each reporting period.
-Subsequent changes in judgment based upon new information may lead to changes in recognition, and measurement.
+Subsequent changes in judgment based upon new information may lead to changes in recognition, derecognition, and measurement.
 Adjustments may result, for example, upon resolution of an issue with the taxing authorities or expiration of a statute of limitations barring an assessment for an issue.
-As of September 30, 2022 and December 31, 2021, there were no uncertain tax positions.
+As of March 31, 2023 and December 31, 2022, there were no uncertain tax positions.

-As of September 30, 2022, the Company did not recognize any interest and penalties associated with unrecognized tax benefits.
+As of March 31, 2023, the Company did not recognize any interest and penalties associated with unrecognized tax benefits.
 Due to net operating losses incurred, tax years from inception remain open to examination by the Federal and State taxing jurisdictions to which we are subject.
 The Company is not currently under Internal Revenue Services (IRS), state or local tax examination.